xrpronin17/xrpl-dev-portal/content/concepts/xrpl-servers/peer-protocol.md

 ## Private Peers

-You can configure a `rippled` server to act as a "private" server to keep its IP address hidden from the general public.
-This can be a useful precaution against denial of service attacks and intrusion attempts on important `rippled` servers such as trusted validators.
+You can configure a <span class="code-snippet">rippled</span> server to act as a "private" server to keep its IP address hidden from the general public.
+This can be a useful precaution against denial of service attacks and intrusion attempts on important <span class="code-snippet">rippled</span> servers such as trusted validators.
 To participate in the peer-to-peer network, a private server must be configured to connect to at least one non-private server, which relays its messages to the rest of the network.

 **Caution:** If you configure a private server without any [fixed peers](#fixed-peers-and-peer-reservations), the server cannot connect to the network, so it cannot know network state, broadcast transactions, or participate in the consensus process.